- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 - Write the text %appdata% and hit Enter.

-- Find the Spotify folder in the App Data Directory -> right-click on it -> choose Delete.
+- Find the Spotify folder in the App Data folder, right-click on it and choose Delete.

 - A pop-up will appear.
 Press on Yes to confirm and wait for Spotify to delete.

 - You’ll have to Restart your computer for the process to be complete.